somervda/ourLora/README.md

 # ourLora

-This project aims to provide a starting point for angular applications.
-Intent is for designer of a new application to take a copy of this project, perform a set of standard replace operations to rename the project to the required new name and then start adding application specific code.
+This project aims to provide a starting point for IOT applications.
+Intent is for designer of a new IOT application to take a copy of this project, perform a set of standard replace operations to rename the project to the required new name and then start adding application specific code.
 The ourLora application provides the following capabilities that can be extended by the application designer.
 See application at https://ourLora.firebaseapp.com/

 **ourLora Capabilities**